NordicESMhub/NeIC_proposal/proposal.md

 - **C-2.3**: Performance analysis of Nordic ESMs and comparisons between containerized versions.
 - **C-2.4**: Reports on bottlenecks that would hindrance the efficient usage of Nordic ESMs on EuroHPC and possible remediation actions (I/Os, adding GPU support, etc.) with a clear information on costs (PMs, etc.).

+3 PMs for setting up the services *UiO*
+2 PMs for customizations

 ## Resources and viability of the anticipated e-infrastructure services